taoma-commits/leetCode/ALGS.md

    - **Warning:** pre-order traversal is equivalent to topological sort **only** on trees.
       On a general DAG (directed acyclic graph), the pre-order does not necessarily equivalent to (any) topological sort.
       The following graph is a DAG (no cycle) but pre-order visit D before visiting C;
-* Post-order (LRN): reverse post-order to obtain topological sort.
+* Post-order (LRN): reverse post-order is always equivalent to topological sort even on a general DAG.
+Refer to [proof](#topological-sort).
 * In-order (LNR): ascending order.
 * Reverse in-order (RNL): descending order.